Share Your Expertise as an Associate

 Here’s how you can help:

 We run 1 webinar each week, sometimes two.
 The aim is to share a common problem and how it can be solved.
 The webinars always follow a standard format.
-The title is a problem the person has but does not want and the subtitle is the solution they want but do not have, e.g. ‘Are you trapped in your inbox?
-7 tools to enable you to get the high impact work done’.
+The title is a problem the person has but does not want and the subtitle is the solution they want but does not have.
+Here’s an example:

 For an associate to write and deliver a webinar, we will pay 1/2 a day.
 To deliver a webinar only is about an hour, so you will need to log them until you can bill a half day.
 Pitch an idea to Sarah with a short email, and she’ll let you know if it is good to go.

 We have about 10 book reviews on our blog.
-Here’s a book review on ‘Deep Work’ by Cal Newport.
+Book review on ‘Deep Work’ by Cal Newport.
 Your review only needs to be more than 300 words and you can follow the format we have used for other reviews.

-We’ll do the optimisation, linking, adding the image.
+We’ll do the optimisation, linking, and adding of the images.
 You just write the text.
 Fancy it?

 To write a book review is about an hour and will need to be logged until you can bill a half day.
 Pitch an idea to DAS with a short email, and he’ll let you know if it is good to go.

 Ideally, we would like the topic to be about one of our keywords, e.g. People Management Skills, and have a unique perspective.
 Rather than just saying what others have said before.
-Here’s an article about a new way to manage email. it might work, it might not.
+An article about a new way to manage email. it might work, or it might not.
 At least it’s out there.

 To write an article depends on how much you have to say.
 Simply pitch an idea to Andy with a short email and he’ll get back to you.